trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 A TriBITS Package:

-* Typically defines a set of libraries and/or headers and/or executables and/or tests with cmake build targets for building these and publishes the list of include directories and libraries that are created (along with CMake dependencies).
+* Typically defines a set of libraries and/or header files and/or executables and/or tests with CMake build targets for building these and exports the list of include directories, libraries, and targets that are created (along with CMake dependencies).
-* Is declared in its parent repositories ``PackagesList.cmake`` file.
+* Is declared in its parent repository's `<repoDir>/PackagesList.cmake`_ file.
-* Defines dependencies on upstream TPLs and/or other SE packages by just naming the dependencies in the file ``cmake/Dependencies.cmake`` using the macro `TRIBITS_DEFINE_PACKAGE_DEPENDENCIES()`_.
+* Defines dependencies on upstream TPLs and/or other SE packages by just naming the dependencies in the file `<packageDir>/cmake/Dependencies.cmake`_..
 * Can optionally have subpackages listed in the argument ``SUBPACKAGES_DIRS_CLASSIFICATIONS_OPTREQS`` to `TRIBITS_DEFINE_PACKAGE_DEPENDENCIES()`_.
-* Publishes a list of header file include paths and/or libraries for other downstream dependnet packages to use.
+* Is the fundamental unit of software partitioning and aggregation and must have a unique packae name that is globally unique, not only within its defined repository, but cross all possible repositories that might be coupled together some day using TriBITS.
+* Is the unit of testing as drived by ``TribitsCTestDriverCore.cmake`` and displayed on CDash.

+**WARNING:** As noted above, one must be very careful to pick package names that will be globally unique

 For more details on the definition of a TriBITS Package (or subpackage), see: